tylerhartless/clipPy.gg/README.md

 ## Usage

-To run clipPy.gg, simply run this in the command line in the program directory
+To start clipPy.gg, run this in the command line in the program directory
 ```bash
 python main.py
 ```